stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 feature_image: "/uploads/strategy_execution.png"

 ---
-The challenge always seems to come down to people - keeping everyone aligned, engaged and motivated in the same direction and end game.
+The challenge always seems to come down to people - keeping everyone aligned, engaged and motivated in the same direction and on the same end game.

 If you think about it, there are apps for everything else (revenue, finance, people), but there has never been a simple app for actually running the company - providing clarity and context for everyone.

 \#stratapp solves this, making life easier for business owners, CEOs, executives, team leaders and teams.

-## it works as easy as this
+## it is as easy as this

 You (as a business owner, CEO, exec team leader or team member) open your _workspace_.